But about the Son he says,

 So, all the elders of Israel gathered together and confronted Samuel at Ramah.
 They said to him, “You are old, and your sons do not follow your ways; now appoint a king to lead us, such as all the other nations have.”

 Samuel listened to all the people had to say.
 Then he repeated it before the Lord.
-The Lord answered, “Listen to them and give them a king.”
+The Lord granted their request and replied, “Listen to them and give them a king.”

-God had a King already prepared to perfection.
+God had a King-of-Perfection already prepared.
 But the people rejected God as their King.
 They wanted a king of their own choosing, like all their neighbors.
 And they certainly didn’t want to wait on God’s timing for His Messiah to be born into the world.

-God gave them over to their desires—to suffer the consequences.
+God gave them over to their desires.
+And they suffered the consequences, as forewarned.

 A total of 42 kings reigned over Israel and Judah.
 Only three reigned over the mostly “united” kingdom of Israel.
 Subsequently, 19 reigned over the northern kingdom of Israel and 20 over the southern kingdom of Judah.
 Each of these kings ruled only for a time.
-And each of these kings failed them.
-But to David, God promised an eternal King who would reign justly (2 Sm 7:16).
+And each of these kings failed the people.
+But to David, God promised an eternal King who would reign justly (2 Samuel 7:16).

 God, the Father, would pass on His Kingdom to His Son, the Promised Seed, through a covenant with the royal line of David.
 A kingdom the Gates of Hades would come against—and yet endure.